 Terrariums: Step by Step

-Terrariums: The terrarium, or garden under glass, is a self-contained environment that produces its own climate.
+Terrariums: The terrarium, or garden under glass, is a self-contained environment producing its own climate.

-- 2. There must be a large enough opening to allow for the emplacement of soil and plants.
+2. Large enough opening to allow for the emplacement of soil and plants.

-- 4. The terrarium must be thoroughly cleaned before use (to prevent bacteria from growing)
+4. Terrarium must be thoroughly cleaned before use (to prevent bacteria growth)

 Terrariums fall into two general categories:

-- 1. Open: can tolerate some direct sunlight.
-However, too much sun may burn leaves that are in direct container with the sides of the container.
+1. Open: can tolerate some direct sunlight.
+However, too much sun may burn the edges of leaves that are in direct sunlight.

 *Before choosing a container, you must decide what you wish to grow in your terrarium.
 All plants in a terrarium should have similar light, moisture and other environmental needs.
 If you want to grow sun-loving plants in natural light, use an open terrarium.
 If you want to grow plants that require high humidity, the container should be closed.